lgreski/datasciencectacontent/markdown/capstone-ngramComputerCapacity.md

 4. aggregate to summarize each n-gram file into frequencies by base

 Depending on the RAM available on one's computer, this approach can take a long time.
+Also the total clock time required will increase in inverse proportion to the RAM on a machine.
+That is, a machine with 2Gb of RAM will require smaller processing chunks and therefore more clock time than a machine with 4Gb or 8Gb of RAM.

 ## Example: Sampling Approach on Macbook Pro